Psychologists, Counsellors and Therapists in Edmonton

 Director | Registered Psychologist | Certified Sex Therapist

-Jason has been a Registered Psychologist since 2012 and founded Loving Choices Psychology in 2017.
+Dr. Jason Jones has been a Registered Psychologist since 2012 and founded Loving Choices Psychology in 2017.
 He is a Certified Sex Therapist and has completed numerous post-graduate certifications and workshops related to sex therapy, couples counselling, family therapy, and weight management.
-He is currently completing a Doctor of Philosophy (PhD) in Counselling Psychology degree at NorthCentral University.
+He completed a Doctor of Philosophy (PhD) in Psychology degree at NorthCentral University.

 Registered Psychologist | Certified Sex Therapist